malvinarum/PlexRPC-API-Cloudflare-Worker/README.md

 ---

-The official backend service for **[PlexRPC](https://github.com/malvinarum/Plex-Rich-Presence)**.
+The official serverless backend service for **[PlexRPC](https://github.com/malvinarum/Plex-Rich-Presence)**.

-This Node.js application acts as a secure middleware between the PlexRPC Windows client and various third-party metadata APIs (Spotify, TMDB, Google Books).
+This Cloudflare Worker acts as a secure middleware between the PlexRPC Windows client and various third-party metadata APIs (Spotify, TMDB, Google Books).
 It secures API keys server-side, provides a unified endpoint for rich metadata, and enforces client versioning.

 ## 🚀 Features